Newborn hearing screening

 Babies can cry a lot during routine medical procedures, but rest assured, newborn hearing screenings are safe and comfortable.
 Many infants sleep through the entire procedure, which usually only takes a few minutes.

 Here’s a quick description of the two most common tests your newborn may experience:

 Your baby may have both tests together, one at a time, or the ABR only if they fail the OAE.
 Hospitals determine which tests they use based on costs, personnel and the number of babies born.

 If your child is deaf or diagnosed with hearing loss, there are many different ways your child can learn to communicate.
-Your hearing healthcare professional and pediatrician can help you decide which option, or combination of options, is best for your child and your family.
+Your child's audiologist and pediatrician can help you decide which hearing loss treatment option, or combination of options, is best for your child and your family.